Scientific Name(s): Citrus limon (L.) Burm. f. [medica × aurantifolia]

 Common Name(s): Lemon

-Pharmacologically, lemon is primarily important for its vitamin C nutritional value and for its potassium content.
+Lemon is primarily used for its vitamin C nutritional value and potassium content.
 Epidemiological studies associate the intake of citrus fruit with a reduction in the risk of various diseases.
-Antioxidant and anticancer actions are being investigated, and a role in hypocitraturic calcium nephrolithiasis has been suggested.
-Lemon also shows some antimicrobial activity.
+Antioxidant, antimicrobial, and anticancer activities have been investigated.
+Small clinical trials have suggested potential roles in hypocitraturic calcium nephrolithiasis, aromatherapy, and reducing glycemic response.

 Contraindications have not been identified.

-Generally recognized as safe when used as food.
-Avoid dosages above those found in food because safety and efficacy are unproven.
+Lemon has generally recognized as safe (GRAS) status when used as food.
+Avoid dosages greater than those found in food because safety and efficacy are unproven.

 Erosive effects on tooth enamel and anaphylactic allergy to lemon soap have been reported.
 Citrus juice is often implicated in the worsening of gastroesophageal reflux disease symptoms.

-The lemon tree is an evergreen, growing to over 6 m in height.
+The lemon tree is an evergreen, growing to more than 6 m in height.
 Its toothed leaves are light green and the citrus fruit (lemon) is oval, small, and green to yellow.
 Unlike other citrus varieties, the lemon tree bears fruit continuously.
-The plant is cultivated in Mediterranean and subtropical climates worldwide.1, 2, 3
+The plant is cultivated in Mediterranean and subtropical climates worldwide.(Chevallier 1996, Ensminger 1995, USDA 2022)

 The lemon originated in Southeast Asia, probably in India or southern China.
 Its history is sometimes unclear because of the confusion with the similarly appearing citron, a closely related species.
-The lemon may have been depicted in Roman artwork as early as the first century AD.3
+The lemon may have been depicted in Roman artwork as early as the first century AD.(Ensminger 1995)

-In the 1600s, physicians became aware that daily intake of lemon juice would prevent outbreaks of scurvy among sailors on long sea voyages.
-English ships were required by law to carry enough lemon or lime juice for each sailor to get 1 ounce daily, earning them the nickname "limeys."4
+In the 1600s, physicians became aware that daily intake of lemon juice prevented outbreaks of scurvy among sailors on long sea voyages.
+English ships were required by law to carry enough lemon or lime juice for each sailor to receive 1 oz daily, earning them the nickname "limeys."(Carper 1988)

-Lemon juice has long been used as an astringent, diaphoretic, diuretic, gargle, lotion, and tonic.3 Application of lemon juice in conjunction with exposure to sunlight was once thought to fade tattoos, but this theory was disproven.5 Lemon has also been used externally for acne, fungus (ringworm and athlete's foot), sunburn, and warts.2
+Lemon juice has traditionally been used as an astringent, diaphoretic, diuretic, gargle, lotion, and tonic.(Ensminger 1995) Application of lemon juice in conjunction with exposure to sunlight was once thought to fade tattoos, but this theory was disproven.(Chapel 1983) Lemon has also been used externally for acne, fungus (ringworm and athlete's foot), sunburn, and warts.(Chevallier 1996)

-Citrus fruits in general contain sugars, polysaccharides, organic acids, lipids, carotenoid (pigment), vitamins, minerals, flavonoids, bitter limonoids, and volatile components.6, 7 The lemon is a good source of potassium (145 mg per 100 g fruit), bioflavonoids, and vitamin C (40 to 50 mg per 100 g, twice as much as oranges).2, 3 The isolation of vitamin C from lemon juice has been performed.8 Calcium (61 mg) is also present, along with vitamins A, B1, B2, and B3.
-The fruit is also low in calories, containing 27 Kcal per 100 g.2, 3, 9 Other constituents of lemon include volatile oil (2.5% of the peel), limonene, alpha-terpinene, alpha-pinene, citral, coumarins, mucilage, pectins, and bioflavonoids (mostly from pith and peel).2, 10, 11, 12, 13 Flavonoids eriocitrin and hesperidin have been evaluated.10, 14 When purchasing supplements for bioflavonoid benefits, note that content varies.
-Low-cost powdered lemon (and other citrus fruit) peel contains only 1% to 2% flavonoids; however, standardized products contain 10% to 90% flavonoids.15
+Citrus fruits generally contain sugars, polysaccharides, organic acids, lipids, carotenoid (pigment), vitamins, minerals, flavonoids, bitter limonoids, and volatile components.(Ranganna 1983a, Ranganna 1983b) The lemon is a good source of potassium (145 mg per 100 g of fruit), bioflavonoids, and vitamin C (40 to 50 mg per 100 g, twice the amount in oranges).(Chevallier 1996, Ensminger 1995) Vitamin C has been isolated from lemon juice.(King 1979) Calcium (61 mg) is also present, along with vitamins A, B1, B2, and B3.
+The fruit is also low in calories, containing 27 Kcal per 100 g.(Chevallier 1996, Ensminger 1995, Murray 1993) Other constituents of lemon include volatile oil (2.5% of the peel), limonene, alpha-terpinene, alpha-pinene, citral, coumarins, mucilage, pectins, and bioflavonoids (mostly from pith and peel).(Chevallier 1996, Fisher 2006, Manners 2007, Miyake 1999, Miyake 2007) The flavonoids eriocitrin and hesperidin have been evaluated.(Miyake 2007, Miyake 1998) Flavonoid content of commercial standardized lemon products/supplements varies.

 Uses and Pharmacology